KINGSTON WI-DRIVE NOW SUPPORTS KINDLE FIRE AND IS AT AMAZON STORE - FREE WI-DRIVE APP FOR KFIRE IS NOW DOWNLOADABLE

 REMINDER ABOUT VIDEO FORMATS - A CONVERTER

-Any video you play on the Kindle Fire, whether from a DVD or from your personal videos, must be converted to MP4 first.
+Any video you play on the Kindle Fire, whether from a DVD or from your personal videos,

 Conversion's no longer needed, as there is an app you can get from Amazon which plays almost ANY kind of formatted personal videos from your cameras or videos from Youtube.